What Is Crystal Meth?

 - Weight loss.

-Many of the emotional and cognitive deficits that arise from meth abuse are due to structural brain changes influenced by the drug.
+Many of the emotional and cognitive deficits that arise from meth addiction are due to structural brain changes influenced by the drug.
 Chronic users may suffer a reduction in efficient transport of dopamine (a brain communication chemical) throughout parts of the brain dedicated to emotion and memory.4 Fortunately, these changes are not permanent: abstinence from meth has shown to help the brain begin to return to a healthy state.4

 The effects of meth can come on quickly and often powerfully, compelling users to chase this high time and again.
 Because of this, many users fall into a pattern of addiction, constantly seeking out crystal meth despite any negative consequences of their drug use.
 Other users struggle with fierce physical dependence, needing crystal meth regularly to avoid withdrawal symptoms.